What should I carry while mountain biking? (Full Guide)

 • Beware of the weather at all times.
 Keeping a good raincoat never hurts and protects against wind and weather conditions.

 • Safety first!
-Whatever weight you save in the clothing department, get some safety equipment in its place.
-Some repair items are required (small pump, small tool kit) because every trip carries some risk.
+Whatever weight you end up saving in the clothing department, get some safety equipment in its place.
+Some repair items are required (small pump, small tool kit), because every trip carries some risk.

 • Respect the environment.
-Mountain biking is booming, and rightly so.
-It is an excellent means to move fast and to experience nature intensely.
+Mountain biking is booming and rightly so.
+It is a wonderful means to move fast and to experience nature intensely.
 But as always, it is also true here some rules are to be observed.
-As more and more mountain bikers flock to the hotspots, often unique routes have been established, while others are prohibited.
+As more and more mountain bikers flock to the hotspots, often special routes have been established, while others are prohibited.
 Always comply with the local rules.

 • Respect your fellow men!
-The mountains are there for all, and there is enough space to bike/hike/camp happily.
+The mountains are there for all and there is enough space for all to bike/hike/camp happily.

 Energy is an essential aspect of a better ride.
-Professional mountain bikers are supervised by trainers and doctors who, according to their physical characteristics, follow the best diets to allow them to recover quickly from the condition during and after physical exertion.
+Professional mountain bikers are supervised by trainers and doctors, who according to their physical characteristics follow the best diets to allow to recover quickly the condition during and after physical exertion.
 Let’s take a look at which foods are suitable for mountain bikers.

-Four calories per gram provide energy.
+Carbohydrates (4 calories per gram) provide energy.
 They are divided mainly into starches (bread, rice, pasta, etc.) and carbohydrates (sugars).
-They are digested and subsequently absorbed in a very short time.
+They are digested and subsequently absorbed in very short times.

-Four calories per gram have various biomechanical and biological functions.
+Protein (4 calories per gram) have various biomechanical and biological functions.
 It is found in eggs, fish, meat, vegetables, milk and soya protein concentrates.
 They are reduced into amino acids (the building blocks of proteins) and then absorbed by the digestive system.

-9 kcal per gram is deposited and forms a caloric reserve.
+Fat (9 kcal per gram) are deposited and form a caloric reserve.
 They are divided into saturated (solid at room temperature and of animal origin such as cholesterol) and unsaturated (liquid at room temperature, derived predominantly from vegetables or from fish like omega 3).

-Saturated fats are transformed into cholesterol (harmful), while polyunsaturated fats are converted into fatty acids (good).
+Saturated fats are transformed into cholesterol (harmful) while polyunsaturated fats are transformed into predominantly fatty acids (good).

-No calories are essentially organic compounds.
+Vitamins (they have no calories) are essentially organic compounds.
 These are essential substances for humans to survive.
-They must be introduced daily through the intake of fruits, vegetables, meat, fish, eggs, and milk.
+They must be introduced each day through the intake of fruits, vegetables, meat, fish, eggs, milk.

-They govern all metabolic and cellular functions, including the production of proteins.
-Promote muscle recovery, and protect against free radicals and metabolic wastes from premature ageing and cancer.
+They govern all metabolic and cellular functions, the production of proteins.
+Promote muscle recovery, protect against free radicals, from metabolic wastes, from premature ageing and cancer.

-They have no calories and have bioregulatory and protective functions.
-They are crucial for the body, regulating almost all biochemical and physiological processes such as oxygen transport, protein and enzymatic activity, carbohydrate metabolism and hydration of muscles.
+Minerals (they have no calories) have bioregulatory and protective functions.
+They are very important for the body, regulating almost all biochemical and physiological processes such as oxygen transport, protein and enzymatic activity, carbohydrate metabolism and hydration of muscles.

-They must be entered daily by adequate consumption of vegetables, meat, fish, eggs, milk and cheese (in moderation).
+They must be entered every day by adequate consumption of vegetables, meat, fish, eggs, milk and cheese (in moderation).

 Foods that I keep Stocked in my Backpack

 Bananas are the classic natural supplement for anyone who rides a bike.
-Thanks to potassium and vitamin B6, this fruit regulates the blood sugar level and gives electrolytes lost during physical exertion.
+Thanks to potassium and vitamin B6, this fruit regulates the level of sugar in the blood and gives electrolytes lost during physical exertion.
 They also reduce the possibility of the occurrence of cramps.

 Whey protein is an absolute classic.
-It is easily assimilated by the body, making it an excellent food choice and recommended for recovery for its replenishment ability.
+It is easily assimilated by the body which makes it an excellent food choice.
+Also recommended for recovery for its replenishment ability.

 They are the ideal food for any biker.
 It provides energy while taking up little space.
-They are good when you are riding, and pop a few of them in your mouth as you burn many calories.
+They are good when you are riding and as you burn a lot of calories, just pop a few of them in your mouth.
 Nuts quench hunger and provide energy.

-They have three times the potassium of bananas.
-Ideal for the containment of blood pressure and is rich in vitamin A and a source of vitamin C.
+Dried apricots: They have three times the potassium of bananas.
+Ideal for containment of blood pressure and rich in vitamin A and a source of vitamin C.

-When you are exhausted, the body makes you need to consume sugary foods; another good choice is the dates which, although very sweet, have a low glycemic index, allowing them to release sugars slowly and maintain constant energy.
-They are rich in potassium, and fibre is a source of magnesium.
+Dried dates: When you are very tired the body makes you feel the need to consume sugary foods, another good choice are the dates which, although very sweet, have a low glycemic index, which allows them to release sugars slowly and maintain constant energy.
+They are rich in potassium and fiber are a source of magnesium.

-Rich in calcium and magnesium, four dried figs also provide a quarter of the recommended daily iron intake.
+Dried figs: Rich in calcium and magnesium, four dried figs also provide a quarter of the recommended daily intake of iron.

-They are an excellent source of concentrated energy, perfect for those with an active lifestyle.
-It has a high caloric density and only takes a small quantity to get a significant burst of energy without burdening digestion.
-Walnuts, almonds, pistachios and other nuts contain so-called “good” fats, namely polyunsaturated and monounsaturated, which counter the accumulation of cholesterol.
+Nuts: They are an excellent source of concentrated energy, perfect for those with an active lifestyle.
+It has a high caloric density and it only takes a small quantity to get a significant burst of energy without burdening digestion.
+Walnuts, almonds, pistachios and other nuts contain so-called “good” fats, namely polyunsaturated and monounsaturated which counter the accumulation of cholesterol.

 Honey is a complete food.
-It has enzymes, vitamins, glucose, fructose and other substances that immediately provide energy to the body.
-Bikers must keep small sachets always with them.
+It has enzymes, vitamins, glucose, fructose and other substances that provide energy immediately available to the body, Bikers must keep small sachets always with them.
 It enhances the recovery too.

 Nature offers everything necessary for our body.
 So try to stay away from food supplements whenever possible.